nielsen-oss/keys-management/README.md

 ```

 ### Example 1 - Authentication via 3rd party client + environment based keys store
-A third party client who call a REST API with authorization access token.
+A third party client who calls a REST API with authorization access token.
-The access token are passed with the KeysManagement assistant
+The access token is passed with the KeysManagement assistant

 ```python